teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 # Let's see in practice

 ## Basic example

+In this first example, let's create a simple shader with GPU instancing capabilities and use it to replicate several spheres into a scene.

 ## Playing with properties

+Now, let's create a script to change the properties of each sphere by using property blocks.

 ## Playing with texture

+As seen in the previous example, we can change properties of instances while keeping the instancing working.
+However, we cannot have different textures per instance, what would demand a lot of memory by the way.
+But, there is a workaround for this: we can set an UV offset per instance as well as different scale and translation for the local UV space.
+In other words, we can have an texture atlas and sample it differently per instance.

 ## Changing mesh with noise

+This last example shows another way of varying your instances.
+In this case, I'm using the instance ID to control the speed of the waves on the sphere surfaces.

 # Conclusion